Preventative Care: Wellness Exams, Vaccinating, and Fecal (Stool Sample/Parasite Screens)

 Preventative Care: Heartworm Tests & Tick Titers, Heartworm Prevention, Flea Prevention, Tick Prevention, & Intestinal Parasite Control

 A heartworm test is a blood test performed yearly, and as part of commitment to quality care we incorporate tick titers into our heartworm testing.
 We recommend year-round heartworm prevention, flea prevention, and intestinal parasite control.
 We do see intestinal parasites and fleas every month of the year.
 Tick populations are growing in Michigan and are slowly moving toward us.
 Many of our clients are noticing ticks on their pets, even though they don’t travel outside the Lansing area.

 We currently screen all dogs in which heartworm tests are run for tick borne diseases.
 We have had positive results for heartworm, Lyme disease, Erhlichia, and Anaplasmosis this year.
 Prevention is much less expensive than treatment of these diseases.
 Heartworm prevention is recommended for both dogs and cats.
 Dogs can be treated for heartworm cats can’t and 50% of the time cats die of the disease.
 We carry Revolution and Sentinel for heartworm, intestinal parasite, and flea control in dogs, and we recommend Bravecto or Credelio for oral prevention or Seresto Collars for topical flea and tick prevention in dogs.

-In cats, we recommend Program injectable (which last 6 months) for flea prevention only or Revolution which is a monthly topical that prevents fleas, heartworms, and is an intestinal parasite control product.
-We also carry topical Feline Bravecto that covers fleas & ticks for 12 weeks.
-And we now carry Centragard which is a monthly topical heartworm and intestinal parasite prevention.
+In cats, we recommend Program injectable (which last 6 months) for flea prevention only or Revolution Plus or Bravecto Plus which are monthly topicals that prevents fleas, ticks, heartworms, and is an intestinal parasite control product.